1nj3ct10n/Red-Team-Adventures/Rubber Ducky/Ducky Scripts/README.md

-# Red-Team-Adventures - Chapter: USB Rubber Ducky & Ducky Scripts
+# Red Team Adventures - Chapter: USB Rubber Ducky & Ducky Scripts

 I had a chance to use and play around with Marcus Mengs's P4wnP1 ALOA Framework during one of my Red Team Adventures.
 Kudos to Marcus (@Mame82) for the awesome framework!